spinnaker/spinnaker.github.io/reference/artifacts/in-pipelines/index.md

 pipeline that's deploying to production.

-## Passing Artifacts Between Pipelines
+## Passing artifacts between pipelines

 Artifacts can be passed between pipelines.
 If a pipeline triggers the execution of a second pipeline, this second pipeline will have access to any artifacts that were available to the first pipeline;